Drought Communities Programme

 Declared Councils that can receive funding under the DCP are those specified by the Minister for Regional Development in consultation with the Minister for Agriculture and Water Resources.

-Funding will initially focus on the following Councils: Balonne, Barcaldine, Barcoo, Blackall Tambo, Boulia, Bulloo, Burke, Carpentaria, Diamantina, Flinders, Longreach, McKinlay, Murweh, Paroo, Quilpie, Richmond and Winton in Queensland and Brewarrina, Coonamble and Walgett in New South Wales.
+Funding will initially focus on the following Councils: Balonne, Barcaldine, Barcoo, Blackall Tambo, Boulia, Bulloo, Burke, Carpentaria, Diamantina, Flinders, Longreach, McKinlay, Murweh, Paroo, Quilpie, Richmond and Winton in Queensland; Brewarrina, Coonamble and Walgett in New South Wales; and Buloke, West Wimmera and Yarriambiack in Victoria.

 The Minister for Regional Development, in consultation with the Minister for Agriculture and Water Resources, can consider approving further Declared Councils (Additional Councils) under the DCP at their discretion.